Battle of Britain Day: British strategy

-Bader was bored and frustrated at being left out of the major actions in the south.
-To Bader, it did not make sense for 12 Group to apparently sit idle while 11 Group suffered heavy losses and fought at a numerical disadvantage.
-Bader advocated scrambling 12 Group fighters as soon as German aircraft were detected forming up over France or Belgium.
-He asserted 12 Group was quick enough to reach 20000 ft over the Thames Estuary before the enemy reached the area.
-He planned to use large forces (three to five squadrons) to engage the enemy.
-Should this succeed, 11 Group, following up attacks, might have found broken enemy formations whose crews had lost the determination to press on to their targets.
-Bader implied that this might reduce the losses of fighter pilots in 11 Group.
-After the war, Bader insisted that both he and Leigh-Mallory wanted the Big Wing tactic enacted in 12 Group only.
-They both believed, according to Bader, that it was impractical to use 11 Group as the command was located too close to the enemy and would not have enough time to assemble.
+Squadron Leader Douglas Bader, commander of No. 242 Squadron, one of the units of No. 12 Group, was keen for a greater involvement in the fighting to the south.
+With the support of Leigh-Mallory, he advocated scrambling No. 12 Group squadrons as soon as German aircraft were detected forming up over France or Belgium, arguing that the RAF fighters were quick enough to reach 20000 ft over the Thames Estuary before the enemy reached the area.
+He planned to use three to five squadrons in a 'Big Wing' formation to engage the enemy.
+Should this succeed, No. 11 Group, following up attacks, might have found broken enemy formations whose crews had lost the determination to press on to their targets.
+Bader implied that this might reduce the losses of fighter pilots in No. 11 Group.